Ministry Call

 I met my wife, Jennifer, and together we started our family.
 I struggled with my anger with church while Jen took our daughter to her Catholic parish.
 I wanted our child to have a spiritual life but could not bring myself to go with them.
 I kept searching for ways to be of service.
 Through teaching and art making, I lifted others up every day.
 Through Go High Signs, I supported justice movements with creative tools for public witness.
 Even then, though I kept my faith quiet, I knew I was offering a ministry of hope.
 Still, I longed for something more: a spiritual home where I could bring my full self—queer, creative, sober, and joyful—into community.
 That longing led me, eventually, to Christ Church in Short Hills.

 Cynthia McChesney, a colleague and friend, invited me to choir practice at Christ Church.
-There, I was welcomed not as a guest but as family.
+I was welcomed with joy.
 The rector learned my name.
 My daughter thrived in Sunday school.
 My wife, who had carried her own heartbreak from the Catholic Church’s teachings on women and same-sex marriage, also found a home in the Episcopal Church—though it is just one strand of her rich spiritual life.
-For the first time in many years, we found a community that embraced us fully, not despite who we were, but because of the wholeness God sees in us.
-In the faces of that congregation, I recognized the love of Christ—not distant or doctrinal, but alive and present.
-In that spirit of welcome, we are now discerning the possibility of having our marriage formally blessed—a joy we did not find a church to celebrate with when we were first married in 2013.
+The church wrapped around us like a blessing.
+In that warmth and belonging, I recognized Christ—not in doctrine or distance, but in the faces of people living out His love.
+My wife and I are even discerning the possibility of having our marriage formally blessed in a service this year, a joy we did not find a church to celebrate with when we were married in 2013.

 Scripture-Based Writings